zhenhaoli/Unificiency/README.md

   2. `git commit -m "some useful comments"`
   3. `git push origin master`

+### Initiate MySQL

+You can install MySQL standalone, however, it's recommended to use XAMPP since it brings everything you need especially the GUI aka phpMyAdmin.

+Run the sql script in `Unificiency/UnificiencyAPI/src/sql/init.sql` to create the database and user accounts to access it.

 ### Spring Boot on Eclipse

 1. Download latest Eclipse